xScarlife/retail-ui-pack-v2/README.md

 1) Download the latest ElvUI version from this link: https://www.tukui.org/download.php?ui=elvui
 2) Drag the ElvUI folders you can find inside the .zip file to your AddOns folder.
 In most cases the AddOns folder is located at C:\World of Warcraft\_retail_\Interface\AddOns
 3) Launch the game and make sure all ElvUI addons are checked to be loaded
 4) Open the ElvUI options menu by writing /ev in your chat window.
-Go to 'Profiles' and paste in the profile string: https://github.com/xScarlife/retail-ui-pack-v2/blob/main/xScarlife%20ElvUI%20Profile%20V2.txt
+Go to 'Profiles' and paste in the **[ElvUI Profile String]([https://www.wowhead.com](https://github.com/xScarlife/retail-ui-pack-v2/blob/main/xScarlife%20ElvUI%20Profile%20V2.txt))**

 **NOTE 1:** I also use friendly nameplates with this ElvUI profile.
 In order to turn them on use the key combination "Shift+V" on your keyboard to turn the friendly nameplates on if they are not enabled by default!